conorsch/simple-gallery/README.md

 The logic for computing the CSS animation duration values were taken from this [invaluable blog post](https://www.devtwins.com/blog/css-cross-fading-images).
 As ever, [MDN CSS docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) were helpful.
+The vanilla JS examples for transitions were adapted from [this helpful post](https://daily-dev-tips.com/posts/fading-images-using-javascript/).
 Finally, while it's not used, the crate [arse](https://crates.io/crates/arse) may be helpful.

 License